tbluepenguin4/builder-linux/README.md

 - [ ] Graphical iso installer
 - [ ] Declarative package files (like NixOS)
 - [ ] A custom version of fastfetch/neofetch

+---

+Builder GNU/Linux is a long-term personal project created to explore Linux internals, system customization, and software development while documenting every step of its evolution.